 Hydraulic fracturing fluid mixing systems can boost first-year production by 6% to 20% in oil and gas wells.
-These systems add over $1 million in value per well, especially in problematic wells with uneven proppant distribution.
+These systems can also add over $1 million in value per well, especially in challenging wells with uneven proppant distribution.

-At AquaShear, we know field crews need mixing equipment that stays reliable and consistent without extra automation that slows you down or adds failure points.
-Here’s what you need to know about traditional mixing approaches and how the right frac fluid mixing system can make a real difference in day-to-day operations.
+At AquaShear, we know field crews need mixing equipment that stays reliable and consistent without adding unnecessary complexity or extra failure points.
+Here is how traditional mixing creates risk, and how the right inline frac fluid mixing system can improve day-to-day field performance.

 The Problem with Traditional Frac Fluid Mixing